enke-dev/lit-utils/README.md

 A collection of utilities, directives and converters for working with Lit, a library for building web components.

-The detailed documentation for now is inline in jsdocs.
-So just have a look at the source code.
+For a detailed documentation visit https://enke-dev.github.io/lit-utils/.

 ## Installation